Thursday, June 30, 2022

 Laguna Hills, CA 92653

-PorchBox is located at the corner of Alicia Parkway and Paseo de Valencia, in the shopping plaza that is also home to a Ralph's, Pizza Store, and Starbucks.
+PorchBox is located at the corner of Alicia Parkway and Paseo de Valencia, in the shopping plaza home to a Ralph's, Pizza Store, and Starbucks.
 They opened their doors for business just over a year ago.
 It's owned by Julia Li and Amanda Lacher, both recent Cornell University graduates, who envisioned a restaurant that serves American comfort food, bringing home cooking to mind, but in a fast-casual concept.

 For more information about PorchBox, head to their website by clicking here: https://eatporchbox.com/